cesumilo/Shell-Core/README.md

 # Shell-Core
-This project is a part of another project called 42sh.
+This project is a part of another project called "42sh".
 It was made during my first year at Epitech.
 The goal was to develop a shell on Linux.
 My group was composed of Caroline, Lucien, Quentin and Adrien.

 ## What was our organisation ?
 We thought about a modular architecture.
 The interest was to code a "Core" in order to manage several modules.
-Each person will be able to code his own module and make everything.
+Each person will be able to code his own module.

 ## How we made a module ?
 A module is built into a shared library.
 Then, the core loads all the modules which are in the "modules" directory.